 How to Make Bucatini all’Amatriciana

 Do you see the orange color?
 I’ve adapted this authentic Bucatini All”Amatriciana recipe from La Cucina Italiana.it .
-It is written in Italian but, you can make out the ingredients if you don’t speak Italian.
 The recipe at this site uses the cured pork jowl.

 When you have some wild beasts (a.k.a. hangry husband and kids that haven’t eaten in an hour) to feed, this savory, yet simple pasta recipe comes together in one hour.
 It will leave their tummies full and a smile on their faces!
 It is the perfect Sunday dinner!